 Regenerative Therapy for Visual Loss

-TP7193 or TP0233 in eye drops (‘Troflo’) is a proposed treatment for retinal disease, designed to delay the pathophysiological (non-proliferative) senescence associated with the progressive atrophic condition of posterior segment.
+TP7193 in eye drops (‘Troflo’) is a proposed treatment for retinal disease, designed to delay the pathophysiological (non-proliferative) senescence associated with the progressive atrophic condition of posterior segment.

 Indeed, the ocular fundus undergoing to atrophic-like diseases such as dry AMD (age-related macular degeneration) and glaucoma are still in need of feasible regenerative option.